The best supplements to take to lower cortisol levels and reduce stress.

 These days we are plagued by overproduction of cortisol in response to the stresses and strains of daily life - even a notification popping up on your phone can cause a surge in the hormone.
-But how can you reduce stress levels naturally ?
-And what are the best supplements to take to lower your body’s cortisol levels?

 If you’re suffering from elevated cortisol you may experience one or more of the following symptoms :